AL-Automotive Lighting

-Automotive Lighting (AL) is an automotive lighting company that is based in Germany.
+Marelli Automotive Lighting is an automotive lighting company that is based in Germany.
 It was founded in 1999 as a 50-50 joint venture between the Italian firm Magneti Marelli and the German firm Robert Bosch GmbH (K2 Lighting division).

 In 2001, Magneti Marelli raised its share to 75% after the acquisition of Seima Group.
-In 2003, Automotive Lighting become fully owned by Magneti Marelli.
+In 2003, Automotive Lighting became fully owned by Magneti Marelli.
+Since 2019, after the merger of Magneti Marelli and Calsonic Kansei the one-company's name is Marelli.